jhpyle/docassemble/_docs/docker.md

   and opening up PowerShell.
 * Doing [`docker ps`] is analogous to walking around your house and making a list of your computers.
+* Doing [`docker images`] is analogous to walking around your house and making a list of your Windows installation DVDs.
 * Doing [`docker volume`] is analogous to doing things with USB drives.
 * Doing [`docker build`] is analogous to creating a Windows installation DVD based on the Windows source code.
+* Doing [`docker commit`] is analogous to creating a Windows installation DVD based on the the current state of your Windows PC.
+* Doing [`docker save`] is analogous to taking a Windows installation DVD out of your house and into your car.
+* Doing [`docker load`] is analogous to taking a Windows installation DVD out of your car and into your house.

 In these analogies, a [Docker] "image" is analogous to a Windows installation DVD, a [Docker] "container" is analogous to a particular